WICG/WebApiDevice/security-and-privacy-self-review.md

 ### 11. Does this specification allow an origin some measure of control over a user agent’s native UI?
 No.

-### 12. What temporary identifiers might this this specification create or expose to the web?
+### 12. What temporary identifiers might this  specification create or expose to the web?
-No such a temporary identifier is created or exposed.
+A website can use any of device attributes provided by the API to create a temporary identifier of the device (annoted asset id, annotated location, directory id) and, if explicitly allowed by the admin, a persistent identifier (serial number).

 ### 13. How does this specification distinguish between behavior in first-party and third-party contexts?
 It does not distinguish between them.

 ### 14. How does this specification work in the context of a user agent’s Private Browsing or "incognito" mode?
-No difference in general.
+These APIs are not avaiable in Private Browsing or "incognito" modes, since there a different user profile is used.

 ### 15. Does this specification have a "Security Considerations" and "Privacy Considerations" section?
 Not yet, as we're not at the specification stage.